lisaong/mldds-courseware/04_SpeechTimeSeries/reveal.js/timeSeries.md

 ### Stationarity

 * Statistical techniques (AR, MA, ...) may expect a stationary time series
-* Stationary time series: mean, variance, covariance don't depend on time
+  * Stationarity: mean, variance, covariance are time-invariant
 * Solution: differentiation
   * Transforms a non-stationary series to stationary